Mark-MDO47/FPGA_RBG_2_RBGW/README.md

 However, reading the specs of the two LED controllers I discovered that if the bitrate for the WS2812b is at the spec maximum then it will overflow the spec maximum bitrate of the SK6812 (because we need to transmit 4 bytes RGBW for every three bytes RGB we receive).

-Looking again at the FastLED code, it looks like it actually sends 3-byte words at a rate of 33,333 per second (instead of the fastest spec rate of 43,860 per second); this will fit inside the fastest spec 4-byte word rate of 34,722 per second.
+Looking again at the FastLED code, it looks like the ESP-32 code actually sends 3-byte words at a rate of 33,333 per second (instead of the fastest spec rate of 43,860 per second); this will fit inside the fastest spec 4-byte word rate of 34,722 per second.
 I still need to validate this data rate.

 ## ... and then the rate of NOT transmitting bits